Tony Morabito: Death

 On October 27, 1957, Tony Morabito died of a heart attack while watching the 49ers play the Chicago Bears at Kezar Stadium.
 Having suffered a coronary occlusion in 1952, Morabito had been living on "borrowed time".
-Doctors citing the dangerous, high emotional factors of football urged him to get out of football.
+Doctors, citing the dangerous, high emotional factors of football, urged him to get out of football.
 The 49ers were losing 17–7 when a note reading "Tony's gone" was passed to the coach.
 They stormed back for a 21–17 upset victory.

-After Morabito died, majority control of the club passed on to his widow Josephine, and to his brother Victor.
+After Morabito died, majority control of the club passed on to his widow Josephine and his brother Victor.
 Most of the remaining partners from the lumber business had sold their interest after the 1946 season.
 Following Victor's death in 1964, Tony's and Victor's widows, Josephine and Jane, retained control of the 49ers until 1977, when a new team owner, Edward J. DeBartolo, Jr. of Youngstown, Ohio, took over.
-Josephine Morabito-Fox was one of the first women ever to hold a majority ownership in a professional sports team.
+Josephine Morabito, known as Josephine Morabito-Fox after 1975, was one of the first women ever to hold a majority ownership in a professional sports team.